ME-ICA/tedana/docs/building decision trees.rst

 Understanding and building a component selection process
 ########################################################

+This guide is designed for users who want to better understand the mechanics of the component selection process and people who are considering customizing their own decision tree or contributing to ``tedana`` code.
+We have tried to make this accessible with minimal jargon, but it is long.
+If you just want to better understand what's in the outputs from ``tedana`` start with `classification output descriptions`_.

-``tedana`` involves transforming data into components via ICA, and then calculating metrics for each component.
-Each metric has one value per component that is stored in a comptable or component_table dataframe.
-This structure is then passed to a "decision tree" through which a series of binary choices categorize each component as **accepted** or **rejected**.
-The time series for the rejected components are regressed from the data in the final denoising step.
+``tedana`` involves transforming data into components, currently via ICA, and then calculating metrics for each component.
+Each metric has one value per component that is stored in a component_table dataframe.
+This structure is then passed to a "decision tree" through which a series of binary choices categorizes each component as **accepted** or **rejected**.
+The time series for the rejected components are regressed from the data in the `final denoising step`_.

-There are several decision trees that are included by default in ``tedana`` but users can also build their own.
+There are a couple of decision trees that are included by default in ``tedana`` but users can also build their own.
 This might be useful if one of the default decision trees needs to be slightly altered due to the nature of a specific data set, if one has an idea for a new approach to multi-echo denoising, or if one wants to integrate non-multi-echo metrics into a single decision tree.

 Note: We use two terminologies interchangeably.
 The whole process is called "component selection" and much of the code uses variants of that phrase (i.e. the ComponentSelector class, selection_nodes for the functions used in selection).
-Instructions for how to classify components is called a "decision tree" since each step in the selection process branches components into different intermediate or final classifications
+We call the steps for how to classify components a "decision tree" since each step in the selection process branches components into different intermediate or final classifications.

+.. _classification output descriptions: classification output descriptions.html
+.. _final denoising step: denoising.html

 .. contents:: :local:

 ******************************************
 Expected outputs after component selection